 - Try to restrict them drinking before they go to bed.
 This stops accidents throughout the night.

 When your French Bulldog goes to their toilet spot on their own, praise them that they’ve done the right thing.

 You’ll need to keep teaching them if your Frenchie doesn’t understand where to go to the toilet.
 Take them out to the same area grass is a good start and remain there with them until he goes to the bathroom and instantly praises them.

 Your French Bulldog will understand after a while to connect the spot with going to the toilet and will in their own way for you to take them there or let them go to their spot.

 French Bulldog Crate Training

-Crate training useful in creating a safe space for your French Bulldog if you’re not at home just want them to go to sleep or keep him from causing mayhem, but it is a fantastic toilet training method as French Bulldogs don’t like to relieve they’re in their own personal space and would instead find a more suitable spot.
+Crate training is useful in creating a safe space for your French Bulldog if you’re not at home just want them to go to sleep or keep him from causing mayhem, but it is a fantastic toilet training method as French Bulldogs don’t like to relieve their in their own personal space and would instead find a more suitable spot.

 Be patient, as this will take a few weeks.

 Place a soft blanket into their crate to starting engaging and playing with them close to the crate.
-Next stage is to encourage them to enter the crate using either their stuffed animal or favourite snack.
+The next stage is to encourage them to enter the crate using either their stuffed animal or favourite snack.
 Make it possible for them to enter without forcing them.

 If they are not interested this time, don’t pressure them.
 They will get to it with a little more play and patience.

 Start practising to shut the door behind them while they eat their meal when your Frenchie has become comfortable entering and eating.
 After finishing their meal, keep the door closed for several minutes.

 If your Frenchie starts to cry, do not let them out until he finishes.
 Ensure they can see you within the crate, which helps decrease their anxiety.
 Otherwise, they will do this all the time.